What Will Cause An Object To Move

 2.3 Normal and Frictional Forces

-When surfaces interact, normal forces counteract gravity, and friction can either oppose or enable motion.
+When surfaces interact, normal forces counteract gravity, and friction can either oppose or allow motion.
 Kinetic friction provides the force that slows moving objects, while static friction can initiate motion when enough force overcomes it.

 2.4 Tension and Pulley Forces